ghostdevv/neru/docs/guide/routes.md

 ## File Naming

 The way you write your file & folder names corresponds to what route they are.
-Below you can see a example of this.
+Below you can see an example of this.

 ![file name to route mapping](./file-tree.png)